Hello1024/hello1024.github.io/_posts/2020-04-15-ebike-chain-motion-sensor.md

  * **Step 2**:  Put the chain near the break in the ferrite.
    ![](/images/ebike-chain.jpg)

 And you're done.
 You can now measure the rate of movement of the chain, the direction the chain is moving, and the tension in the chain.
+As a bonus, the circuit doesn't mind getting wet, has no moving parts, and is non-contact.

 Here's how: